 - must not have received an HHC renewable merit scholarship as incoming freshmen

 - must demonstrate financial need

 - Special consideration given to applicants with unusual circumstances, challenges, or hardships

 Applications are accepted year round.
 The average award amount is $1,000.
 If you are claiming a Ford Motor Company parent or spouse affiliation, you will be required to provide written verification of this affiliation.
 Please include the Ford Employment Verification Letter with your application.

-For full consideration, application materials must be enclosed in one large envelope and submitted to:
+For full consideration, application materials must be emailed to: Bryce Campbell at firstname.lastname@example.org

 If you have any questions about this scholarship opportunity, please contact Bryce Campbell, Scholarship Coordinator, Hutton Honors College, at (812) 855-5275 or email@example.com